A Step-by-Step Guide to Your Demolition Permit

 Before you even think about filling out an application, there’s some important groundwork to cover.
 First on the list is contacting your local utility providers to have all services disconnected from the property.
 This includes electricity, water, gas, and sewer.
 It’s a critical safety measure that every municipality requires.
 While you’re coordinating that, start gathering all the necessary documents.
 This usually includes clear photographs of the building you plan to demolish, a site plan, and any initial plans you might have for rebuilding on the lot.
 Getting these essential services organized upfront will make the entire process smoother.

-Submitting Your Application for Review
+Step 2: Submitting Your Application for Review

 With your prep work done and documents in hand, it’s time to officially submit your application.
 Many Florida counties and cities now offer online portals that streamline this process, though paper applications are sometimes still an option.
 The single most important thing at this stage is to be thorough.
 Go over every form and make sure you’ve filled out every field correctly and included all required attachments.
 An incomplete application is the fastest way to get your project delayed.
 This is where having an expert review your package can be a game-changer, ensuring everything is perfect before it even reaches the reviewer’s desk.

-Handling Public Notifications
+Step 3: Managing Public Notifications

 This is a step that can be easy to overlook.
 Most jurisdictions require you to notify the public of your demolition plans.
 This usually means posting a sign or notice in a visible location on the property for a specific period.
 The goal is to give your neighbors and community a heads-up about the upcoming work.
 My pro tip?
 Once you’ve posted the notice, take a few clear photos of it from different angles.
 This gives you documented proof that you’ve met the requirement, which you can provide to the permit office if they ask for it.

-The Final Stretch: Approval and Inspections
+Step 4: Final Approval and Required Inspections

 After your application has been reviewed and all public notification periods have passed, you’ll receive your approved permit.
 Congratulations!
 But you’re not quite at the finish line.
 The permit is your green light to begin the demolition, but you’ll also need to schedule inspections.
 Typically, you must provide at least 24-hour notice for an inspector to visit the site.
 Be mindful that requesting inspections outside of regular business hours might come with extra fees.
 Following these final steps ensures your project is officially and safely completed according to local code.
 If you ever feel stuck, our team at All Florida Permits is here to help guide you through.